-The results of the annual School Opinion Survey show that a very high percentage of students are happy to come to this school with the school mean being equal to or above that of the State and Like Schools.
-The Survey results also show a consistently high parent satisfaction rate that their children are safe at this school.
-This school mean is also consistently equal to or higher than that of the
+The results of the annual School Opinion Survey show that 100 percent of students are happy to come to this school with the school mean being equal to or above that of the State and Like Schools.
+The School Opinion Survey results also show a 100 percent parent satisfaction rate that their children are safe at this school.
+This school mean is also consistently equal to or higher than that of the State.